 All course materials are available to students through Trident's Online Library.
-The library may be accessed upon login to the Trident Learning Community student portal.
 Doctoral students are required to purchase software for data analysis.
 Doctoral students are required to complete the Protecting Human Research Participants Online Training to meet the requirements of the Trident Institutional Review Board.
 Fees for the data analysis software and PHRP Training are paid directly to the vendor.